Russell Wilson Sends Ciara the Sweetest Birthday Message

 Wilson ended the video by blowing a kiss.
 He then captioned the video, "My Love…You are the best a man could ask for.
 I love you! @Ciara."

-Clearly, Wilson knows how to score points on an off the field.
+Clearly, Wilson knows how to score points on and off the field.

 In addition, Wilson posted a cute photo of the husband and wife team on the Great Wall of China from their trip in July.
 He captioned it, "Wherever you wanna go...
 I'll take you.
 I Love you! @Ciara Happy Birthday Mama! #YouStoleMyHeart."